-- (1) on the site of the facility where the cervid was kept in captivity; - (2) in a plant where cervid meat is prepared for human consumption or in a storage depot where it is stored for the purpose of marketing in the conditions prescribed by the Food Products Act (chapter P-29) and the regulations; - (3) for the purpose of activities authorized by a meat slaughtering, processing, preserving, storing, packaging and labelling licence delivered under the Safe Food for Canadians Act (S.C.
+(1) on the site of the facility where the cervid was in captivity;

+- (2) in a plant where meat is prepared for human consumption or in a storage depot where it is stored for the purpose of marketing it in the conditions prescribed by the Food Products Act (chapter P-29) and the regulations; - (3) for the purpose of activities authorized by a meat slaughtering, processing, preserving, storing, packaging and labelling licence issued under the Safe Food for Canadians Act (S.C.
 2012, c.
 24); - (4) for scientific, diagnostic or educational purposes in a laboratory, veterinary establishment or university-level educational institution; - (5) for the purpose of its salvaging and reclamation in accordance with section 3.8; - (6) for the purpose of its disposal in accordance with section 3.9; - (7) to transport the cervid to a location for the purposes referred to in subparagraphs 2 to 6. - 3.4.
-Possession of embryos, semen, ovum or velvet-covered antlers is prohibited unless they were collected from a cervid in captivity in a keeping facility to the extent that

-- (1) on the day of the collection, there is no reasonable ground to believe that a cervid kept at the same facility is carrying the chronic wasting disease of cervids; - (2) in the 6 years preceding the collection, large cervids over 12 months of age that died in captivity at that facility had been subject to the analysis provided for in section 134.2 of the Regulation respecting animals in captivity (chapter C-61.1, r.
-5.1) and that analysis was performed by a laboratory and according to a method approved by the Canadian Food Inspection Agency or by a foreign laboratory using a method approved by a competent authority of the jurisdiction the cervid came from; - (3) in the 20 years preceding the collection, none of the cervids kept in captivity at the facility had been diagnosed with the chronic wasting disease of cervid; - (4) in addition to the conditions set out in paragraphs 1 to 3, at least one of the following conditions is met: - (a) in the 6 years preceding the collection, no cervids kept in captivity at a keeping facility within a 45-km radius of the keeping facility where the cervid from which a by-product was collected was kept, or cervids living in the wild within a 100-km radius of that facility had been diagnosed with the chronic wasting disease of cervids; - (b) the perimeter elements of the keeping facility where the cervid from which a by-product was collected was kept prevent any contact between the cervids kept in captivity at the facility and cervids living in the wild; - (5) in cases where, in the 6 years preceding the collection, a cervid from a different facility was introduced in the facility, on the day the cervid was introduced in the facility, or in the 6 or 20 years prior as the case may be, that other facility met the conditions set out in subparagraphs 1 to 4. - 3.5.
+Possession of embryos, semen, ovum or velvet antlers is prohibited unless they were collected from a cervid in captivity in a keeping facility to the extent that - (1) on the day of the collection, there is no reasonable ground to believe that a cervid kept at the same facility is carrying chronic wasting disease of cervids; - (2) the analysis provided for in section 134.2 of the Regulation respecting animals in captivity (chapter C-61.1, r.
+5.1) was performed, as the case may be, by a laboratory approved by the Canadian Food Inspection Agency using a method approved by the latter, or by a foreign laboratory using the method approved by a competent authority of the foreign state where the facility in which the cervid is kept in captivity is located, on all large cervids over 12 months of age that were kept in captivity at the facility and that died in the 6 years preceding the collection; - (3) in the 20 years preceding the collection, none of the cervids in captivity at the facility had been diagnosed with chronic wasting disease of cervids; - (4) in addition to the conditions set out in paragraphs 1 to 3, at least one of the following conditions is met: - (a) in the 6 years preceding the collection, no cervids in captivity at a keeping facility within a 45-km radius of the keeping facility holding the cervid from which a by-product was collected, or cervids living in the wild within a 100-km radius of that facility had been diagnosed with chronic wasting disease of cervids; - (b) on the day of the collection, the perimeter elements of the keeping facility holding the cervid from which the collection was made prevented, for a period of at least 6 years, any contact between the cervids in captivity at the facility and cervids living in the wild;

+(5) in cases where, in the 6 years preceding the collection, a cervid from a different facility was introduced in the facility, on the day the cervid was introduced in the facility, or in the 6 or 20 years prior as the case may be, that other facility met the conditions set out in subparagraphs 1 to 4.

+3.5.
 The zones below are defined as follows:

-Zone A: the area within a 45-km radius of the site where a case of chronic wasting disease was detected in a cervid living in the wild or in captivity or, if detected on Anticosti Island, as the case may be, the entire surface area of Anticosti, for a period of 6 years following the detection;
+Zone A: the area within a 45-km radius of the site where a case of chronic wasting disease of cervids was detected in a cervid living in the wild or in captivity or, if detected on Anticosti Island, as the case may be, the entire surface area of Anticosti, for a period of 6 years following the detection;